Psalter world map: The monstrous people

 In the bottom right or the Southwest of the map there are 14 images of monstrous people that occupy the edge of the map.
 These "monsters" are frequently referred to as the Blemmaye, but only have dawned this name due to the association the Ethiopian tribe Blemmaye tribe near where these creatures are shown on the map.
 There are various competing theories as to what these creatures are or represent.
 The easiest conclusion of which is discussed by Grčić and Mittman is that the artist drew the map from a perceptive of the civilized against the uncivilized.
 Maps like the Hereford map give more insight as to the title of these monsters.
 The Latin titles are simple translations like, "eyes in chest" or "no ears".
 However, the key difference is the visual confinement of the such monsters in the psalter map.
-Both author highlight this may be attempting to show the difference in the "civilized" and the barbarians like in the story of Gog and Magog.
+Both authors highlight this may be attempting to show the difference in the "civilized" and the barbarians like in the story of Gog and Magog.
 Another theory from Grčić is that these are creatures of sin living in the Christian Kingdom of Prester John.